practical-mlops/chapter-5/Readme.md

 python inference_pipeline.py
 ```

 This will generate a compiled pipeline file (`inference_pipeline.yaml`) that can be used to deploy the pipeline in Kubeflow Pipelines.
+The instructions to deploy Kubeflow can be found in the appendix.